MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-scan.md

 The transfer will turn from white to blue and the Status column changes to **Queued to Scanning.**  The columns for Files Skipped and Data Skipped should increase in number and size.
 This indicates that the Scan for this transfer is running successfully.

-While running a scan you should expect to see the following status types:
+While running a scan, you should expect to see the following status types:

 |Scan status type|Comment|